ckhunsr1/PUMICE/README.md

       --out [Path to output directory]
-      --method [Window type to be used for creating models] --type [Specific 3D genome windows being used/Specific constant window size being used (in kb)] --window_path [Path to 3D genome windows bed file] --bedtool_path [Path to bedtools software]
+      --method [Window type to be used for creating models] --type [Specific 3D genome windows being used/Specific constant window size being used (in kb)] --window_path [Path to 3D genome window file] --bedtools_path [Path to bedtools software]
       --epi_path [Path to epigenomic data]
-      --fold [umber of folds to be performed for nested cross-validation] --total_file_num [Number of total jobs to be splitted into] --file_num [Job number]
+      --fold [Number of folds to be performed for nested cross-validation] --total_file_num [Number of total jobs to be splitted into] --file_num [Job number]
       --noclean [Do not delete any temporary files]